 6-th: Include your slogan.
 Your company slogan should identify your purpose.
 Six words are enough if they are the right chosen words.

 7-th: If you have a logo, use it.
 Picture this in your mind: “Golden Arches.”
 Know the product?
 I am sure you do.
 That’s the power of symbols.

 8-th: Tell readers how to contact you by phone, mail, and Internet.
 This sounds so elementary, but you would be surprised at how many marketers skip this important data.

 9-th: Use both sides of your card for information.
 No need to let half the space go unutilized.
 Many professionals put their mission statement on the back side and show it to prospects when they meet with them.

 10-th: When you give your card to a prospective client, don’t offer just one.
 Instead, ask: “How many of these will you need to share with your staff?”
 You will be surprised at how many cards you will put into circulation with this simple question.
 Hope, this article was useful for you.
-If you have some mistakes in using business cards and it’s designing, choose the Business Card, which approaches you the best, use these few tips above and becomes more and more successful, developing your business with a huge strength.
+If you have some mistakes in using business cards and it’s designing, choose the Business Card Reader which approaches you the best, use these few tips above and become more and more successful, developing your business with huge strength.